Frequently Asked Questions

 You will need your Columbia UNI and password to access them.
 Find stationery templates.

-Our CUIMC Web Services team is here to help.
-The first step is setting up a meeting to talk about process and goals.
+Our CUIMC Digital Strategy & Web Services team is here to help.
+The first step is setting up a meeting to talk about the process and goals.
 Read more about requesting a new website.

 Yes, screens display website colors differently from how they appear printed on paper.
 Read more about web colors.

 Accessibility refers to the design of resources, such as websites, for all people to use, including those with disabilities ranging from vision impairment to hearing loss to cognitive limitations.
-For more information about accessibility, visit the CUIMC Web Services site.
+For more information, view our Accessibility User Guide on the Digital Strategy & Web Services Intranet.

 Maintaining professionalism and communicating respectfully and ethically on social media is vital to the reputation of the CUIMC enterprise.
 View our Guidelines for Social Media and the Columbia University policy on social media and HIPAA policy.

-Our CUIMC Web Services team provides resources for members of the medical center community who manage their office’s website.
-Read more about getting help with your website.
+Our Digital Strategy & Web Services team provides resources for members of the medical center community who manage their office’s website.
+Read more about website support.